sorens/northatlantic86/docs/north_atlantic_86_manual.md

 B. Target selection for surface combat is similar to that used for air attacks.
 In surface combat, a ship's selection value is equal to that ship's defense factor.

+C. When attacking each ship will:

+    (1) fire torpedoes
-C. When attacking each ship will: (1) fire torpedoes, (2) fire main guns, (3) fire light guns.
-Only Soviet ships armed with the 533MM torpedo may fire torpedoes during surface combat.
+    (2) fire main guns
+    (3) fire light guns

+Only Soviet ships armed with the `533MM` torpedo may fire torpedoes during surface combat.
 The accuracy of torpedoes and gunfire is adjusted by the speed and size of the target.

 8.4 Submarine Combat
 --------------------
 A. Submarines patrol an area up to two spaces away from their actual TF location.

 B. Each sub in a TF will have a chance to engage an enemy TF within its patrol area.
 The probability of engagement is affected by the sub's speed, sonar strength, and EW mode.
-Subs that have been detected by enemy search have their probability of engagement reduced by 2/3.
-The probability of engaging an enemy sub will be 1/4 that of engaging an enemy surface TF.
+Subs that have been detected by enemy search have their probability of engagement reduced by `2/3`.
+The probability of engaging an enemy sub will be `1/4` that of engaging an enemy surface TF.

 C. The chance of engaging and torpedoing an enemy ship will be reduced by the number of ASW ships (sonar strength greater than zero) present in the defending TF.